Pamphile of Epidaurus: Writings

 Pamphile's best-known work was the Historical Commentaries, a collection of historical anecdotes comprising thirty-three books.
+Ten fragments survive, quoted by Diogenes Laertius and Aulus Gellius.
 The estimation in which it was held in antiquity is shown by the extensive references to it in the works of the Roman historian Aulus Gellius and the Greek biographer Diogenes Laërtius, who appear to have availed themselves of it to a considerable extent.
 Photios gives a general idea of the nature of its contents.
 The work was not arranged according to subjects or according to any settled plan, but it was more like a commonplace book, in which each piece of information was set down as it fell under the notice of the writer, who stated that she believed this variety would give greater pleasure to the reader.
 Photios considers the work as one of great use, and supplying important information on many points in history and literature.
 Photios speaks only of eight books but the Suda says that it consisted of thirty-three.
 The latter must be correct, since we find Gellius quoting the eleventh and twenty-ninth, and Diogenes Laërtius the twenty-fifth and thirty-second.
 Perhaps no more than eight books were extant in the time of Photios.
 The work is also referred to by Diogenes Laërtius in other passages.

 Besides the history already mentioned, the Suda says she also wrote an Epitome of Ctesias in 3 books; a very large number of epitomes of histories and other books; On Disputes; On Sex; and many other works.